isisaddons-legacy/isis-module-security/README.md

 ## Future Directions/Possible Improvements ##

-The module currently does not support:
+Limitations in current implementation:
-- setting permissions on the root package.
-Instead, must specify for `org` or `com` top-level package.
-This means that the edge case of permissions for a class in the root package is not supported.
+- It is not possible to set permissions on the root package.
+The workaround is to specify for `org` or `com` top-level package instead.

+Ideas for future features:
 - users could possibly be extended to include user settings, refactored out from [isis-module-settings](https://github.com/isisaddons/isis-module-settings)
 - features could possibly be refactored out/merged with [isis-module-devutils](https://github.com/isisaddons/isis-module-devutils).
 - hierarchical roles
-- tenancy applied to roles (so only apply permissions of a user's global roles or those of their tenancy; requires a custom override of Isis' AuthorizationManagerStandard so can pass through the tenancy of the target object being evaluated.

 ## Change Log ##

 * `1.8.0` (snapshot) - released against Isis 1.8.0.
 ApplicationTenancy extended to support hierarchical tenancies, with path as primary key (nb: breaking change), support to make easier to extend (pluggable factories and events for all actions).
 MeService on TERTIARY menuBar.